alishafazal/hangman-project-3/README.md

 - Words list: Instead of making a list of words within the hangman file, I placed all words into a Google spreadsheet and used a Google Sheets API to retrieve the relavent words.
 This helped me keep my code clean and allowed me to learn how to integrate and use the Google Sheets API.

 ![spreadsheet](assets/images/spreadsheet.png)

+### Future Features
+- Allow the user to add their own words which will update the Google spreadsheet accordingly
+- Add a highscore system which can create competition between users

+## Testing
+### Validator Testing